proycon/homepage/content/software/gecco.md

 +++
 title = "Gecco"
 date = 2015-01-21T00:04:34+01:00
-summary = "Gecco is a generic modular and distributed framework for spelling correction.
-Aimed to build a complete context-aware spelling correction system given your own data set." url_code = "https://github.com/proycon/gecco" draft =false
+description = "Gecco is a generic modular and distributed framework for spelling correction.
+Aimed to build a complete context-aware spelling correction system given your own data set."

+[extra]
+url_code = "https://github.com/proycon/gecco"
 +++

+# Gecco

 Gecco is a generic modular and distributed framework for spelling correction.
 Aimed to build a complete context-aware spelling correction system given your own data set.
 Most modules will be language-independent and trainable from a